-The diagram (TO THE RIGHT?) shows Powys County Council's Cabinet.
-The Cabinet is made up of a group of councillors that are chosen by the Leader of the Council in consultation with the political groups in the executive.
-The members of the Cabinet are each responsible for specific areas of the Council's work, called a portfolio.
-The members of the Council are responsible for the activities and policies within their portfolio, and they are key decision makers for the Council.
+The diagram below shows Powys County Council's Cabinet.
+At each local government election, the majority political party nominates one of its members to be the Leader of the party and of the Council.
+The last elections were held in May 2022, and at the Council's Annual General Meeting on 26 May 2022, Councillor James Gibson-Watt was elected Leader.
+The Cabinet is made up of a group of councillors that are chosen by the Leader of the Council in consultation with other political groups.
+The members of the Cabinet are each responsible for specific areas of the Council's work, called a portfolio, and so members of the Cabinet are also called Portfolio Holders.
+The members of the Cabinet are responsible for the activities and policies within their portfolio, and they are key decision makers for the Council.
 They make decisions about how your money is spent and how services are delivered.
 The Cabinet is responsible for making sure that Council activities help to meet the Council's plans, including overseeing the delivery of this plan - our Corporate and Strategic Equality Plan.
-A full list of all Powys County Councillors, including information about how to find your local Councillor, is available on our website: https://en.powys.gov.uk/findmycouncillor
+A full list of all Powys County Councillors, including information about how to find your local Councillor, is available on our website by visiting https://en.powys.gov.uk/findmycouncillor